When The Toughest

 Understanding DUI in the Immigration Context

-The U.S. immigration system, governed by agencies such as ICE, USCIS, and immigration courts, considers DUIs a red flag, especially if there are aggravating factors such as:
+From an immigration law perspective, the consequences can be severe and long-lasting.
+Federal immigration agencies, such as ICE, USCIS, and immigration courts, consider DUIs a red flag, especially if aggravating factors are present:

 • Multiple DUI convictions